davide2894/react-virtualized-list/README.md

-# Virtualization list
+# Virtualized list

-This is a virtualization list I built as per requirements provided by [Logifuture](https://www.logifuture.com//)
+This is a built-from-scratch virtualized list, built by me for learning and experimentig purposes

 [Demo hosted on Vercel](https://react-virtualized-list-one.vercel.app/)